meeeeeooooowwwwwww/this/README.md

 This repository contains the source code for the Natalie G Winters website, deployed on Cloudflare Pages and powered by a Cloudflare Worker API connected to a Cloudflare D1 database.

-## Current Status (As of 2025-04-01 21:45)

-*   **CJ Product Feed:** The *first real* product feed (`AllAdvertisersDailyHTTP-shopping-*.zip`) is reported to be available on the CJ SFTP server (`datatransfer.cj.com:/outgoing/productcatalog`).
-*   **`scripts/transform-cj-products.js`:** This script has been **reverted** from using the local sample feed (`cj-sample-feed.txt`) and is now configured to connect via SFTP, download the latest ZIP, extract the feed, parse it, and output `d1-import-products.json` to the project root.
-*   **`scripts/import-to-d1.js`:** This script remains **temporarily modified** to ONLY process the `products` table.
-It will drop and recreate the `products` table using `sql_scripts/create-products.sql` and then attempt to import data from `d1-import-products.json`.
-The logic for importing articles and businesses is still commented out.
-*   **Next Steps:** The next intended action is to run `node scripts/transform-cj-products.js` locally to process the live feed, followed by `node scripts/import-to-d1.js` to update the remote D1 database's `products` table.

 ## Project Structure

 ```
 ./
 ├── public/               # Static frontend assets (HTML, CSS, JS, Images)
-├── scripts/              # Node.js scripts for data transformation, import, etc.
-├── sql_scripts/          # SQL schema and query files for D1
 ├── worker.js             # Cloudflare Worker API script
 ├── worker.live.backup.js # Backup of previously deployed worker
 ├── wrangler.toml         # Cloudflare configuration (Workers, Pages, D1, KV)